anoukdebrouwer/MTL-motor-learning/README.md

 The analysis code specific to this project is in this repo, to perform the full analysis and visualization we also need code in the Analysis-tools and Plotting-tools repo's.

 ### VMR task
-1. Process the raw data with **processVMRtabletData.m** (in Analysis-tools/Tablet), which creates one .mat file per subject.
+1. Process the raw data with **processVMRtabletData.m** (Analysis-tools/Tablet), which creates one .mat file per subject.
-2.
+2. Calculate and/or plot individual subject results with **calcIndResultsVMRgaze.m** (Analysis-tools/Tablet) which creates one .mat file and several figures per subject.

 ### RL task
 1. Process the raw data with **processRLtabletData.m** (in Analysis-tools/Tablet), which creates one .mat file per subject.
 2.

+### Relate tasks, and relate motor learning performance to structural brain data
+1.

 Create .avi animations of both tasks with **createTaskAnimations_MEMRI.m**.